hantsy/spring6-sandbox/docs/jakarta-data.md

 long deleteAll();
 ```

-When running the tests, it will throw a Jakarta Data `TransactionException`.
+When compiling the project and running the tests, it will throw a Jakarta Data `TransactionException`.

 I have tried to configure `HibernateTransactionManager` and `JpaTransactionManager` respectively, neither resolves the issue.
 Spring still does not provide transaction support for Hibernate `StatelessSession`, see issue [spring-framework#7184](https://github.com/spring-projects/spring-framework/issues/7184).
-A possible solution is adding Spring Transaction support for Hibernate StatelessSession from scratch, see [this gist](https://gist.github.com/jelies/5181262).
-I asked this question in Zulip Hibernate users channel, the Hibernate expert provided an extremely simple solution to clean up this barrier temporary, just need to add property `hibernate.allow_update_outside_transaction=true` to Hibernate configuration.
+A possible solution is adding Spring Transaction support for Hibernate StatelessSession from scratch, see the useful example codes from [this gist](https://gist.github.com/jelies/5181262).

+I consulted this question in Zulip Hibernate users channel, the Hibernate expert provided an extremely simple solution to overcome this barrier temporarily, just need to add a property `hibernate.allow_update_outside_transaction=true` to Hibernate configuration.

-Check out the complete [sample project codes](https://github.com/hantsy/spring6-sandbox/blob/master/jakarta-data/) from my Github and experience yourself.
+Check out the complete [sample project](https://github.com/hantsy/spring6-sandbox/blob/master/jakarta-data/) from my Github and taste the new Jakarta Data specification yourself.